The National Archives (United Kingdom): National Register of Archives

 The National Register of Archives (NRA) is the central point for the collection and circulation of information about the content and nature of archival manuscripts relating to British history.
 It contains published and unpublished lists and catalogues describing archival collections in the UK and overseas: currently over 44,000 such catalogues are included.
 The register can be consulted in the National Archives reading room and the index used to be searchable as an online database on the National Archives web site.

 The information is collected in a variety of ways.
-TNA is sent hard-copy catalogues from archive repositories holding records relating to British history.
+The National Archives is sent hard-copy catalogues from archive repositories holding records relating to British history.
 These are kept in the reading room at The National Archives and indexed in the online database.
-TNA conducts an annual survey of archive repositories and records all new accessions, and the accession lists are also available on TNA's website.
+The National Archives conducts an annual survey of archive repositories and records all new accessions, and the accession lists are also available on The National Archives' website.
 Information is also obtained from surveys and guides to archival collections, and other publications.

 The Register includes name indexes to its contents (covering corporate names, personal names, family names, and place names); but not subject or thematic indexes.
-Where the catalogues are themselves available online the indexes provide direct electronic links; but many still exist in hard copy only (often as unpublished "grey literature"), and it remains necessary for the researcher to visit either TNA or the specific repository in order to consult them.
+Where the catalogues are themselves available online the indexes provide direct electronic links; but many still exist in hard copy only (often as unpublished "grey literature"), and it remains necessary for the researcher to visit either The National Archives or the specific repository in order to consult them.

 A separate National Register of Archives for Scotland is maintained at the National Archives of Scotland, but its contents are duplicated within the NRA at Kew.